User Guide

 make

-That's it, if no error was reported the packmol executable was
+That's it!
+If no error was reported, the packmol executable was built.

-If you have problems, let the configure script find a suitable
+Let the configure script find a suitable compiler for you:

-chmod +x ./configure (this makes the script executable)
+chmod +x ./configure # Makes the script executable

 ./configure /path/to/your/compiler/yourcompiler